Galerd History, Family Crest & Coats of Arms

 Galerd is a name whose history dates possibly as far back as 1066 when the Normans first arrived in Britain following their Conquest of the island.
 It was a name for a happy, joyous, and bold person.
 The name Galerd derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Galerd family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Galerd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Galerd research.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Galerd History in all our PDF Extended History products and printed products wherever possible.

 Galerd Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Galerd include Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Galerd family (pre 1700)